-A French startup pioneering innovation in Quantum Technologies, Post-Quantum Cryptography, and Artificial Intelligence, bridging science, technology, and industry.
+A French company pioneering innovation in Quantum Technologies, Post-Quantum Cryptography, and Artificial Intelligence, bridging science, technology, and industry.

 To pioneer innovation in Quantum Technologies, Post-Quantum Cryptography, and AI by building a global network to accelerate quantum-secure and AI-driven infrastructures through open-source platforms and partnerships.